E-commerce

 Recency and frequency

-Automated pricing, promotions and merchandising
+Automated pricing, promotions, and merchandising

 Margin risk

-A poorly bounded rule can stack discounts: plan caps and tests before peak periods (sales, Black Friday).
+A poorly bounded rule can stack discounts: plan for caps and tests before peak periods (sales, Black Friday).

 Dynamic pricing